Updated: Nov 20, 2022

 Turn mistakes into learning events.

-So what goals are you going to set for the new year?
+So what goals are you going to set?

 NEXT: You might enjoy reading: